yutxie/yutxie.github.io/index.md

 ----------------------------

 <span style="font-weight: bold; color: red;">NEW!</span>
-Our paper on [AI behavioral science](https://www.pnas.org/doi/10.1073/pnas.2313925121) was published on PNAS! \\
+Our paper on [a behavirol Turing test of ChatGPT](https://www.pnas.org/doi/10.1073/pnas.2313925121) was published at PNAS! \\
 <span style="font-weight: bold; color: red;">NEW!</span>
 We made a video that shows [the evolution of AI and data mining over half a century](https://www.youtube.com/watch?v=J0nB0uRRCo4)! \\
 <span style="font-weight: bold; color: red;">NEW!</span>
 Our paper on [text-to-image prompt analysis](https://dl.acm.org/doi/abs/10.1145/3543507.3587430) was accepted by WWW 2023 in the Creative Web Track! \\
 <span style="font-weight: bold; color: red;">NEW!</span>
-Our paper on [chemical space exploration measures](https://openreview.net/forum?id=Yo06F8kfMa1) was accepted by ICLR 2023!
+Our paper on [chemical space coverage measures](https://openreview.net/forum?id=Yo06F8kfMa1) was accepted by ICLR 2023!

 ----------------------------